How to Become an Indiana Notary

 Can a non-resident become a notary in Indiana?

-- Be a nonresident who is primarily employed in Indiana.
+- Be primarily employed in Indiana.

 - Satisfy the same qualifications as Indiana residents, setting aside the residency requirements.